 A phrasal verb is a verb with two parts; the verb and a preposition.
 The preposition changes the meaning of the verb - to turn on a light is different from to turn a corner.

-Why are phrasal verbs difficult to learn?Phrasal verbs can cause problems for English language learners because there are no universal rules.
+Why are phrasal verbs difficult?Phrasal verbs can cause problems for English language learners because there are no universal rules.
 They can also seem illogical: you arrive at school but in a town etc.

 Another problem is that English has more phrasal verbs than other languages - simply because it has more words.
 Many verbs have multiple phrasal variations.
 Set, for example, has 464 entries in the Oxford English dictionary.

-So it's impossible to learn them?No, but you won't do it in an afternoon!
-The best approach is to try learn two or three key phrasal verbs a day and then commit them to long term-memory by repeated practice.
+What is the best way to learn phrasal verbs?Try learn two or three key phrasal verbs a day and then commit them to long term-memory by repeated practice.